 Focus on the tasks that have the highest impact

 Figure out what tasks are necessary and what tasks are not.
 Forget about urgent tasks and stop being in a reactionary work flow.
-Be proactive with your energy instead.
-You must focus your energy on the tasks that have the highest impact on your goals.
-You must focus on the important tasks.
+Be proactive with your time instead.
+You must focus your energy on the tasks that have the highest impact on your goals, the important tasks.
 For bloggers, the goal usually is to increase the readership, and the task that will bring you closer to that goal is creating remarkable content and pulling your target audience to your content.
 Kill all the time wasters.
 Every day prepare a prioritized list of 3-5 things to-do and don’t stop until those tasks all have been completed.

 Don’t get distracted

 Do you recognize this situation?
-You sit down at your computer just to quickly check your email, but then you check the comments on your site, then your Twitter stream, there you find a link or two, and then you realize that your “quick” email check has wasted you an hour or two of mindless online surfing.
-In the age of the Internet it is quite common and very easy to get interrupted and distracted.
-Your mind begins to wander and you waste several hours reading your feeds, checking Facebook, sending tweets or reading Steve Pavlina’s articles (it happens to me every once in a while as Steve’s content is so good).
-Find a spot that fits you best, make it your own and shut out the distractions and choose what, when and how to consume media.
+You sit down at your computer just to quickly check your email, but then you check the comments on your site, then your Twitter stream, there you find a link or two, and then you realize that your “quick” email check has wasted you an hour of mindless online surfing.
+It is quite common and very easy to get interrupted and distracted.
+Your mind begins to wander and you waste several hours reading your feeds, checking Facebook and sending tweets.
+It is a skill being able to shut out the distractions and choose what, when and how to consume media.